 Students who are approved to defer their enrollment and who satisfy the requirements listed below do not have to file a new application and are guaranteed a spot in the following year's first-year class.
 Deferred students pay a tuition deposit for the original term of entry, which will be credited to the new term of entry.

 Details for the Deferred Enrollment Program:

-- Students who wish to defer their enrollment must contact their admission counselor and request to have their enrollment deferred.
+- Students who wish to defer their enrollment must contact their admission counselor and request to have their enrollment deferred by July 1.
 To receive a $520 refund from our Department of Housing, go to www.housing.gatech.edu, cancel your contract and submit this form by June 15.